Gen Z Shopping Trends and Habits for Retailers

 • Wellness and community shape choices: From fitness and beauty to alcohol alternatives, Gen Z prioritizes self-care and shared experiences that align with their identity and are willing to spend on it.

-Gen Z Gravitate Toward Experiential Retail
+Gen Z Gravitates Toward Experiential Retail

 Purpose, Ethics, and Social Proof

 Gen Z doesn’t just buy products, they also buy what the product represents.
 Authenticity, sustainability, and social impact strongly influence purchase decisions.
 When asked about the most influential factor in shaping how they approach life and decision-making, Gen Z respondents were most likely to select “making a positive impact on their personal and professional lives”.
+This is more than previous generations, who tend to prioritize family bonds and religious beliefs as their primary drivers.

 Aspirational Wellness & Curated Image